ejordan1/AnimalShelterWebAPI/README.md

 ## Description

-_This program manages animals in an animal shelter using SQL._
+_This is an API to manages animals in an animal shelter using SQL, and implements CORS._

 ## Setup/Installation Requirements